Published by MBA Skool Team, Last Updated: September 29, 2021

 Below is the pricing strategy in Lego marketing strategy:

-The target audience for Lego is children until the age of 12.
+The primary target audience for Lego is children until the age of 12.

 Lego Marketing Strategy comprises of not only its Marketing Mix, but also segmentation, targeting, positoning, competition and analysis like SWOT.
 Also read Lego SWOT Analysis, STP & Competitors